jonathandean/On-The-Rocks/README.md

 There are two small JavaScript scripts included that will automatically replace all SVG images on the page (using an <img> tag with a .svg extension) with a fallback format when SVG is not supported by the browser.
 If the image has the attribute data-svg-fallback replaces the image src with that value.
 If it doesn't have that attribute it sets the image src to the same filename but with a .png extension.
 Therefore, if you intended to use .svg images, you should either provide an alternative via the data-svg-fallback attribute or by putting a .png image with the same name in the same directory.

 Both versions work the same way and the the only difference is whether or not it uses jQuery.
-By default, the version using jQuery is used since WordPress comes with jQuery out of the box.
-However, if you wish, you can switch to the non-jQuery version by doing the following:

 functions.php (in your Child Theme)

-    function load_svg_fallback_jquery() {
+    add_action( 'wp_footer', 'load_svg_fallback_jquery' );

-      // Redefine this method but don't do anything in it }
+or the non-jQuery version:

     add_action( 'wp_footer', 'load_svg_fallback_js' );

-For more information in the scripts, see https://github.com/jonathandean/svg_fallback
+For more information on the scripts, see https://github.com/jonathandean/svg_fallback

 Debugging responsive breakpoints
 ================================